bxparks/AceButton/README.md

     * Using 16-bit integers saves RAM, at least 8 bytes for each instance of `AceButton`, and 14 bytes for `ButtonConfig` and its subclasses.
-And probably saves flash memory on 8-bit processors because fewer machine instruction are needed to operate on timing variables.
+And probably saves flash memory on 8-bit processors because fewer machine instruction are needed to operate on 16-bit variables compared to 32-bit variables.
     * Client applications were assumed to use as many as 10-20 buttons.
 That's a savings of 80-160 bytes which makes a difference on 8-bit AVR processors with only 2 kB of RAM.